Understanding your subscription reports

-Learn how to access and measure key performance indicators
+Learn how to access reports and measure key performance indicators

-Creators with an Apple Podcasters Program membership who have at least one active subscription can access next-day reporting in Apple Podcasts Connect to measure the performance of their subscriptions.
+In addition to the charts in subscription analytics, creators with an Apple Podcasters Program membership who have at least one active subscription can access next-day, downloadable reporting in Apple Podcasts Connect to measure the performance of their subscriptions.

 How do the reports work?